WesH0use/AWS_Developer_Notes/s3_development.md

 **S3 lifecycle actions are NOT replicated with S3 replication** - With S3 Replication (CRR and SRR), you can establish replication rules to make copies of your objects into another storage class, in the same or a different region.
 Lifecycle actions are not replicated, and if you want the same lifecycle configuration applied to both source and destination buckets, enable the same lifecycle configuration on both.

+## A development team uses shared Amazon S3 buckets to upload files.
+Due to this shared access, objects in S3 buckets have different owners making it difficult to manage the objects.
+As a developer associate, which of the following would you suggest to automatically make the S3 bucket owner, also the owner of all objects in the bucket, irrespective of the AWS account used for uploading the objects?

+**Use _S3 Object Ownership_ to default bucket owner to be the owner of all objects in the bucket**

+S3 Object Ownership is an Amazon S3 bucket setting that you can use to control ownership of new objects that are uploaded to your buckets.
+By default, when other AWS accounts upload objects to your bucket, the objects remain owned by the uploading account.
+With S3 Object Ownership, any new objects that are written by other accounts with the bucket-owner-full-control canned access control list (ACL) automatically become owned by the bucket owner, who then has full control of the objects.

+S3 Object Ownership has two settings:

+1. **Object writer** – The uploading account will own the object.<br>
+2. **Bucket owner preferred** – The bucket owner will own the object if the object is uploaded with the bucket-owner-full-control canned ACL.
+Without this setting and canned ACL, the object is uploaded and remains owned by the uploading account.